 - “Ebi Mayo” is the boiled shrimp or tempura shrimp and mayonnaise filling.

-- “Karaage Mayo” is Japanese style fried chicken and mayonnaise filling.
+- “Karaage Mayo” is Japanese-style fried chicken and mayonnaise filling.

 - “Yakiniku Mayo” is Japanese (Korean) BBQ sliced beef and mayonnaise filling.

-If you have ever taste Japanese Mayo or already have been addictive Japanese Mayo, you can understand these dishes.
-However, these dishes may sound weird to you.
+If you are already a fan of addictive Japanese Mayo, you can understand these dishes.